-2220.64.150 - Transportation
+22.64.150 - Transportation

-- A. Transportation standards.
-Development, as defined in Article VIII/Chapter 20.130 (Coastal Zoning Code Definitions), shall be consistent with all Transportation Policies of the LUPLand Use Plan, including, but not limited to: - 1.
-Roads in the Coastal Zone. -The motorized vehicular capacity of roads in the Coastal Zone shall be limited per Land Use Policy C-TR-1 (Roads in the Coastal Zone) - Scenic quality of Highway One. -The scenic quality of Highway One shall be maintained consistent with LCP provisions, including per Land Use Policy C-TR-2 (Scenic Quality of Highway One). - 3.
-New bicycle and pedestrian facilities. -New development shall be encouraged or required to provide new bicycle and pedestrian facilities per Land Use Policy C-TR-6 (New Bicycle and Pedestrian Facilities). -Where appropriate, the installation of bike racks, lockers and other bike storage facilities shall be encouraged per Land Use Policy C-TR-7 (New Bicycle Storage Facilities). - (a) Bikeway Design Guidelines.
+A. Transportation standards.
+Development, as defined in Article VIII, shall be consistent with all Transportation Policies of the LUP, including, but not limited to:

+- 1. Roads in the Coastal Zone.
+The motorized vehicular capacity of roads in the Coastal Zone shall be limited per Land Use Policy C-TR-1. - 2.
+Scenic quality of Highway One.
+The scenic quality of Highway One shall be maintained consistent with LCP provisions, including per Land Use Policy CTR-2. - 3.
+New bicycle and pedestrian facilities.
+New development shall be encouraged or required to provide new bicycle and pedestrian facilities per Land Use Policy C-TR-6.
+Where appropriate, the installation of bike racks, lockers and other bike storage facilities shall be encouraged per Land Use Policy C-TR-7. - (a) Bikeway Design Guidelines.
 For bikeway planning and design requirements, refer to the Marin County Unincorporated Area Bicycle and Pedestrian Master Plan Supplemental Bikeway Design Guidelines, where otherwise LCP consistent. - 4.
-Expansion of the Countywide Trail System. -Acquire additional trails to complete the proposed countywide trail system, providing access to or between public lands and enhancing public trail use opportunities for all user groups,

-- including multi-use trails, as appropriate.
-See (Land Use Policy C-TR-8) (Expansion of the Countywide Trail System). - 5.
-Complete Streets. -Consistent with the local implementation of the State of California's Complete Streets policy, at the outset of all projects, other than routine maintenance, an analysis shall be performed to ensure the inclusion of all necessary, appropriate and reasonable multi-modal facilities and improvements, including transit, bike and pedestrian access, disabled access, and traffic safety.
-(See also Department of Public Works Directive 2006-1, dated January 23, 2006). - 6.
+Expansion of the Countywide Trail System.
+Acquire additional trails to complete the proposed countywide trail system, providing access to or between public lands and enhancing public trail use opportunities for all user groups, including multi-use trails, as appropriate (Land Use Policy C-TR-8). - Complete Streets.
+Consistent with the local implementation of the State of California's Complete Streets policy, at the outset of all projects, other than routine maintenance, an analysis shall be performed to ensure the inclusion of all necessary, appropriate and reasonable multi-modal facilities and improvements, including transit, bike and pedestrian access, disabled access, and traffic safety.
+(See also Department of Public Works Directive 2006-1, dated January 23, 2006) - 6.
 Roads, Driveways, Parking, Sidewalks.
 Roads, driveways, parking, and sidewalks shall be provided in a manner that best protects coastal resources and is consistent with all applicable LCP provisions, including by meeting applicable agricultural, biological resources, environmental hazards, visual resources, transportation, and public facilities and services policies.
-Adequate parking and transportation facilities (including bicycle and pedestrian facilities) shall be provided. -New development shall not adversely impact existing public parking facilities nor the ability to access existing development or existing coastal resource areas.
+Adequate parking and transportation facilities (including bicycle and pedestrian facilities) shall be provided.
+New development shall not adversely impact existing public parking facilities nor the ability to access existing development or existing coastal resource areas.

-2220.64.160 - Historical and Archaeological Resources
+22.64.160 - Historical and Archaeological Resources